MeSoftHorny/WTRTI/docs/docs/features.md

 #### Alert
 Alerts, allows you to specify a range of values within which you will be alerted visually (color change) or sound playback when the value exceeds the threshold.

+For example, you need an alarm when you are at low altitude.
+Open the "Altitude, m" settings.
+Add a new alert condition by clicking the Add button in the Alert section.
+Then double-click on the new element.
 ![#](images/wtrti_alert_1.png)

+Specify the threshold value (e.g 200 meters)
+**Note:** Using **<** sign means that this condition will only be triggered for values below 200.
 ![#](images/wtrti_alert_2.png)

+Choose a color and sound.
 ![#](images/wtrti_alert_3.png)

+Click on the OK button.
+This is it.
+Go to Test Flight for testing!

 !!! tip
     For sound alerts, it's recommended that you use a 'relative paths' for audio files by selecting them from the WTRTI root directory, e.g. **Sounds** folder.
     This makes the profile more portable, so you can share it with others.
 ![#](images/wtrti_alert_4.png)

 ### Advanced
 #### In "State" list